alirezadoostimehr/dimensionality-reduction/README.md

 # Dimensionality Reduction Project

 This project is based on [dimensionality reduction](https://github.com/alirezadoostimehr/dimensionality-reduction/blob/main/LinearAlgebra.pdf) which is final project(part one) of linear algebra course instructed by Dr. Mehdi Nadjafikhah.
+And [Mohammad Saeed Arvenaghi](https://github.com/SaeedARV) and [Alireza Doostimehr](https://github.com/alirezadoostimehr) executed this project.

 #### Table of contents